 The other day a co-worker asked me, “Todd, what’s your least favorite type of music?”
 I answered without hesitation, “Country.”
 She then asked, “Would you rather lose the ability to hear or only be able to listen to country music for the rest of your life?”
 I replied, “I’d rather be forced to only listen to country.”

 Although an odd conversation, it got me thinking about how music is integrated into my life, especially during the workday.
-And today, it has percolated in me so much that I keep up with every article that Country Thang puts out.

 When I think about my daily routine as a graphic designer, I’ll admit, it always includes listening to music at some point of the day.
 Whether it is on Pandora, Spotify or iTunes, I need to be listening to something to help keep me focused.
 Although some people say there is no way they could listen to music while working, I’ve found that it helps me get in the zone of my designs by blocking outside distractions.